-&lt;sup>1 15% Military spouse discounts are available; some exceptions apply.
+115% Military spouse discounts are available; some exceptions apply.

-&lt;sup>2 All fees are non-refundable.
+2 All fees are non-refundable.

-\ OKWU reserves the right to change tuition and fees without notice.
+^{} OKWU reserves the right to change tuition and fees without notice.

 University Academic Policies

 Introduction

 The academic policies, philosophy, and practices described in this section apply specifically to students enrolled in programs facilitated by the Graduate & Professional Studies (GPS) department.
 Currently, OKWU offers Master degree programs in Business Administration, Education, Nursing, and Strategic Leadership and a Doctor of Nursing Practice.
 At this time, GPS facilitates various combinations of these programs at two locations throughout Oklahoma as well as online.